Frequently Asked Questions

 Where does our tea come from?

-We import the majority of our teas directly from organic, family owned farms throughout China and Taiwan.
+We import the majority of our teas directly from family owned farms throughout China and Taiwan.
 We seek to source only teas grown in accordance with time-honored traditions and utilizing the most natural growing methods.
-All the teas we source are either certified organic in accordance with USDA standards or certified organic under Taiwanese standards, which to date have not been accredited by the USDA.
+Most ofl the teas we source are either certified organic in accordance with USDA standards or certified organic under Taiwanese standards, which to date have not been accredited by the USDA.

 Our green teas are from Anhui and Zhejiang province.
 Our white teas and high mountain oolong are from Fujian and our unrolled dark oolongs come from Wuyi Mountain.
 Our best rolled oolongs come from the Nantou region of Taiwan.
 Our Pu'er is from Yunnan province.